kengmingcheng/API_load_tester/README.md

-# API loading testing tool
+# API load testing tool

 For most configuration of this testing app, you could find it in the ./resources/config.properties